hujhax/austin-improv-wiki/Clay Towery.md

 **Clay Towery** was an improv performer and director.

 ## History
+Clay has a long history of performance in music, scripted theater, dance and improv.
+He studied acting at St. Edward's University.

 Clay was a company member of [[Gnap!
 Theater Projects]].

-He passed away the morning of 2/13/14.
+He passed away unexpectedly the morning of February 13, 2014.

 ## Troupes
 * [[Dandy]]